MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

     ![Products screen showing multiple products](media/products-screen.PNG "Products screen showing multiple products")

-3. In a brightly lit environment, point your device down towards a flat surface like the floor or a desk.
+3. In a brightly lit environment, point your device down toward a flat surface like the floor or a desk.
 Move your device around slowly to allow Dynamics 365 Product Visualize to find the surface.
 After you find a suitable surface, you'll see the model-loading indicator and a message that a surface has been found.

     > [!div class=mx-imgBorder]
     > ![Find a surface](media/preface-find-surface.png "Find a surface")